 Finding: Not Applicable.
-The applicant has proposed an industrial building.
-Standards for large retail establishments are not applicable.
+The proposal does not involve a large retail establishment, therefore, standards within this section are not applicable.

 17.62.057 - Multi-family standards.

 B. Applicability.
 In addition to Section 17.62.050 requirements, all multi-family buildings shall comply with the design standards contained in this section.
 Cottage Housing Development shall follow OCMC 17.62.58 instead of this section.